ituvisionlab/EvidentialTuringProcess/README.md

 # Evidential Turing Processes

-This repository includes the code to replicate the image classification experiments from the preprint:
+This repository includes the code to replicate the image classification experiments from the paper:

 > **Evidential Turing Processes**\
 > _Melih Kandemir, Abdullah Akgül, Manuel Haussmann, Gozde Unal_\